 - Why the insurance company is calling for a statement

 - What the insurance company is likely to ask you

-- Recommendations on how to answer those question and protect your rights
+- Recommendations on how to answer those questions and protect your rights

 It is best to consider calling a lawyer before your return any calls to the insurance company.

 If you feel that you are injured in an accident, you should seek the advice of doctors.
 Often paramedics will be called to the scene of the collision, and it is your decision whether or not you should go to the hospital.

 For various reasons, there is only a very small percentage of doctors who will accept responsibility for the treatment of individuals injured in an automobile or motorcycle accident.

 Many doctors may not want to get tied up in the litigation process.
 Other doctors receive a substantial amount of income from insurance companies and do not want to risk that source of revenue.
 Some doctors feel that the risks of medical complications, and therefore medical malpractice, are substantially increased when dealing with the complexities associated with an accident injury.
 Some doctors simply do not like working with attorneys, regardless of the underlying injury.

 Based upon our substantial experience, the attorneys at The Ruth Law Team are able to identify those qualified doctors who are willing to accept responsibility for the medical care of the injured despite the probability that it will involve litigation against the insurance industry.